recolic/wash-connect-crack/README.md

+# wash crack

+Free wash connect.
+Hardcoded param, Not ready for public use.

-# How to use this crack on vps
+## How to use this crack on vps

 > Make sure there is not existing HTTPS server running on your machine.